-There is always something happening in Pattaya too, recently we all took part in the Annual Pattaya Family Bike Day, every year in November we head to Bangkok for a Melbourne Cup function, there’s Jesters Fair in September, Xmas Fairs near the end of the year, other fund raising events are also always happening, weekends on Ko Samet, shopping trips to Bangkok with friends.
-Can’t say that I am every bored, very blessed actually.
+There is always something happening in Pattaya too, recently we all took part in the Annual Pattaya Family Bike Day, every year in November we head to Bangkok for a Melbourne Cup function, there’s Jesters Fair in September, Xmas Fairs near the end of the year, other fundraising events are also always happening, weekends on Ko Samet, shopping trips to Bangkok with friends.
+Can’t say that I am ever bored, very blessed actually.

 QUESTION 21: How will it feel to leave Thailand permanently?